 Now that you know about sprints, you must start by evaluating how much your team actually does work in a sprint.
 Sprint burndown is a metric that helps you do just that.

 However, you must note that sprint burndown is different from velocity, as this metric helps you measure the actual effort put in a particular sprint, whereas velocity is simply an estimation.

 Using this metric can be a great way to add a realistic touch to your goals, especially when the predictions might not go well with the actual performance.

 While measuring the efforts is an essential aspect of software development, you must also be in sync with the release progress.
-A release burndown is a metric that allows you to determine whether you’re behind, ahead or on time of your release schedule.
+A release burndown is a metric that allows you to determine whether you’re behind, ahead, or on time with your release schedule.

 Here’s an example for a better understanding.
 Businesses often use complex data to show their stakeholders the expected release of ROI.
 Likewise, this software metric can update the customers about signs of early release or possible delayed releases.

 You must note that a release burndown chart is quite similar to a sprint burndown chart, where the x-axis represents sprints, and the y-axis means story points.

 While velocity and sprint burndown provide you with estimates and actual numbers of your team’s progress, cycle time is a software development KPI that measures the time taken to complete a specific task.

 Developers might use cycle time charts to calculate the efficiency of the development process.
 Moreover, in addition to helping you quantify the performance, this KPI can also be used to set an estimate of future task completion and spot any inconsistencies that might obstruct the development process.